sagemath/trac_to_gh/Issue 3381.md

 # Issue 3381: iconv library needs to be added to Sage to allow R to build on Solaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3381

 Original creator: drkirkby